-To manage the high cost of having a baby, you need an effective action plan that should focus on how to cover the expenses you will incur during the period before the baby drops and after your newborn’s arrival.
+To manage the high cost of having a baby and the cost of raising a child, you need an effective action plan that should focus on how to cover the expenses you will incur during the period before the baby drops and after your newborn’s arrival.

 If you want to know how to prepare for a baby financially, here is a list of things to note.

 Baby related expenses start adding up even before the baby gets here.

 There are some pre-baby expenses you need to include in your budget.

 A very large part of the money you will be spending on having a baby will go to checkups.

 However, these checkups will depend on your health care provider and also if the pregnancy is considered a high-risk one.

 Normally, a pregnant woman would visit her doctor or midwife a few times during the first two trimesters, once a month starting from the third trimester, and once a week during the final four weeks.

 You need to review your health insurance policy to know what it covers and the expenses you are responsible for.

 Even with health insurance, there are some out-of-pocket expenses you might be liable for when it comes to childbirth and family coverage.